Frequently Asked Questions

 What is the Trust Project's strategy against deception?

 We have agreements with external partners to help our news partners showcase their integrity and involvement in the Trust Project to news distribution platforms and other organizations reliant on trustworthy news.
 We provide information to those partners so they know which sites are Trust Partners in good standing.
-In addition, Google and other platforms use their existing quality assurance strategies.
+In addition, Google and other platforms apply their existing quality assurance strategies.

 How do I report a problem?